Repurposed Nightstands create Vertical Storage

-This vertical storage option using repurposed nightstands is the perfect solution to have a good amount of storage without the large footprint.
+This vertical storage option using repurposed nightstands is the perfect solution to have a good amount of storage without a large footprint.

-You know I rarely keep my project pieces—that’s because my house is small and I just don’t have room for anything else.
+You know I rarely keep my project pieces because my house is small, and I don’t have room for anything else.

 Too Much Cord Clutter